ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

 2. Each of these bytes is individually addressable by index (the second argument of the `setNumber` and `getNumber` functions).
 3. The bytes can be interpreted as parts of [wider types](https://makecode.microbit.org/types/buffer/number-format), e.g. 32-bit signed integers, as shown in the example.
 Note the step of 4 of the last `for` loop.

-Buffers are best used as transient storage in applications which require a `[<cept>]`_cache_.
+Buffers are best used as transient storage in applications which require a _cache_.
 A cache is small but fast storage for the most often used computational artifacts and data.
 Two example applications for buffers are:
 1. In input-output operations, data has to travel across a communication channel (usually 1, 2, 3, or more parallel wires, depending on the application).
 The speed of the channel is usually measured in bits per second (abbr. bps or bits/sec).
 If the speed of the channel does not match the speed of generation of output data or processing of input data, data would be lost.
 Buffers can be used to temporarily store data that might otherwise be lost, until the slower side of the buffer catches up with the faster side.
 2. Some functions, especially recursive functions, perform expensive computations and are, on top of that, inefficient.
 The innefficiency often comes from having to do the same computation multiple times.
 It's much better to keep a buffer with results of expensive computations, to speed up the overall processing speed.
 The buffer can be [passed by reference](#references-and-pointers) to the recursive calls.

 More generally, a cache is a small set of objects, which are made available _much faster_ than from their general storage and _much closer_ (physically) to where they are needed.
-Thus, `[<cept>]`_caching_ is a widely used algorithmic principle, in computing and widely in engineering.
+Thus, _caching_ is a widely used algorithmic principle, in computing and widely in engineering.

 ##### Addressing
 [[toc](#table-of-contents)]